BYU vs. USC NCAA Football Odds, Plays and Insights | November 27, 2021

 USC Stats and Trends

-- USC has played 10 games, with three wins against the spread.

-- The Trojans have yet to cover the spread this season when underdogs by 7 points or more.
+- The Trojans have yet to cover the spread this year when underdogs by 7 points or more.

-- USC's games this year have eclipsed the over/under five times in 10 opportunities (50%).
+- USC's games this season have gone over the point total in 50% of its opportunities (five times in 10 games with a set point total).

 - The Trojans have 18 giveaways this season, while the Cougars have 19 takeaways .